RobertAlexanderLeon/takeout/README.md

 takeout
 =======

-Makers Academy 'Takeaway' challenge - Design a home delivery takeout menu which confirms customer orders and estimated delivery time by SMS
+Makers Academy 'Takeaway' challenge - Design a home delivery takeout menu which confirms customer orders and provides an estimated delivery time by SMS